 Section I. President

-- The President shall preside at all meetings and perform such other duties as ordinarily pertain to his office.
+- The President shall preside at all meetings and perform such other duties as ordinarily pertain to his/her office.

 Section II.
 President-Elect